RedisLabs/redislabs-docs/content/kubernetes/deployment/quick-start.md

 - Create a new namespace in your Kubernetes cluster.
 - Download the operator bundle.
-- Apply the operator bundle and verify it's running
+- Apply the operator bundle and verify it's running.
-- Create a Redis Enterprise cluster (REC)
+- Create a Redis Enterprise cluster (REC).

 This guide works with most supported Kubernetes distributions.
 If you're using OpenShift, see [Redis Enterprise on OpenShift]({{< relref "/kubernetes/deployment/openshift/_index.md" >}}).
 For details on what is currently supported, see [supported distributions]({{<relref "/kubernetes/reference/supported_k8s_distributions.md">}}).